 Pressure cookers like the Instant Pot can be a little intimidating at first, but once you learn how to use them properly, they’ll likely become one of your favorite kitchen tools.
-In her cookbook, "The Family-Friendly Keto Instant Pot Cookbook," Anna Hunley walks you through the functions of your Instant Pot and the Instant Pot accessories that she recommends to make keto cooking easier.
+In her cookbook, "The Family-Friendly Keto Instant Pot Cookbook," Anna Hunley walks you through the functions of your Instant Pot and the Instant Pot accessories she recommends to make keto cooking easier.

 The 100+ family-friendly recipes are quick and effortless, so you’ll be able to pull them off no matter which Instant Pot model you have.